 Selected group exhibitions include Whitechapel Art Gallery (2020), 58th Venice Biennale (2019); Nasher Museum of Art, Durham, North Carolina (2018); Prospect.4, New Orleans (2017); Scottish National Gallery of Modern Art, Edinburgh (2017); HOME, Manchester, UK (2016); Towner Art Gallery, Eastbourne, UK (2016); Yuan Art Museum, Beijing (2015); 13th Biennale de Lyon, France (2015); Palazzo Capris, Turin, Italy (2015); South London Gallery (2014), and Drawing Room, London (2013).

 Michael Armitage – Account of an Illiterate Man is the third in a series of exhibitions with internationally acclaimed contemporary artists at the Glyptotek in 2019, 2020 and 2021, all made possible thanks to the support of the Obel Family Foundation.
-The exhibition will be accompanied by an illustrated catalogue.

 Michael Armitage has curated a unique playlist for Glyptoteket, inviting the listener to experience the exhibition through sound and music.